Pebble Accretion: The physics of pebble accretion

 \subsection{Settling trajectories}

 The region about the planet dominated by its gravity, rather than that of the star, is given by its \hbindex{Hill radius}

 where $m$ is the mass of the planet and $r$ the distance to the star of mass $m_\star$.
-Pebble accretion may be defined as \textit{capture} of particles within the Hill sphere.
-Such trajectories are referred to as \hbindex{settling trajectories} and pebble accretion in its narrow sense is synonymous with this capture mechanism.
-This contrast \hbindex{ballistic interactions}, which rely on hitting a surface.
+Pebble accretion can be defined as the \textit{capture} of particles within the Hill sphere (the second definition above).
+Such trajectories are referred to as \hbindex{settling trajectories}.
+These contrast accretion by \hbindex{ballistic interactions}, which rely on particles hitting a surface.
 Ballistic trajectories can graze the planet's surface, but such close encounters are absent if the accretion proceeds by settling.
 The difference between settling and ballistic accretion paths is illustrated in \fg{mosaic} with purple and red trajectories, respectively, for a variety of planet masses and particle stopping times.
-Would the surface disappear (e.g., the gravitating body shrinks to a point mass), ballistic accretion vanishes (in \fg{mosaic}, trajectories in red would then exit the Hill radius).
+Would the surface disappear (e.g., the gravitating body shrinks to a point mass), ballistic accretion vanishes; in \fg{mosaic}, trajectories in red would then exit the Hill radius.
 Particles accreted through the settling mechanism, on the other hand, would be unaffected.
 This definition is not only academic.
 In the Hill units adopted in \fg{mosaic}, the planets surface, $R/R_H$, shrinks with stellar orbital radius $r$ and most ballistic accretion vanishes (red trajectories turn black).
 Pebble accretion is therefore comparatively more relevant in the outer disk.

 Gas drag balancing gravity will result in a terminal velocity---the settling velocity---equal to $v_\mathrm{settl}=g_P t_\mathrm{stop}$, where $g_P$ is the gravitational acceleration of the planet.
 For pebbles to settle towards the planet, the settling timescale